 Diagnosis and treatment

-Strep throat can often be diagnosed in the doctor’s office or clinic with a rapid antigen test, done after your doctor takes a swab from your throat.
+Strep throat can often be diagnosed in the doctor’s office or clinic with a rapid antigen test, using a swab sample from your throat.
 The test may also be called called a quick strep test.
-It’s possible the test is negative, indicating you don’t have strep throat, but your doctor may still suspect you do.
+The test can be negative, indicating you don’t have strep throat, but your doctor may still suspect you do.
 If this is the case, your doctor will send another swab for a more detailed analysis in a lab.